hydra3333/vpy_slideshow/README.md

 Download `Setup.bat` using this link https://raw.githubusercontent.com/hydra3333/vpy_slideshow/main/Setup.bat
 ... once it is displayed in your browser, "save as" into the fresh new directory you created above.

-Download the ubuquitous `wget.exe` with this link https://eternallybored.org/misc/wget/1.21.3/64/wget.exe and also save it into the fresh new directory you created above.
+Download the ubiquitous `wget.exe` with this link https://eternallybored.org/misc/wget/1.21.3/64/wget.exe and also save it into the fresh new directory you created above.

 **Notes:**